Dirty Work (Brown novel): Background

+— and its long term effects on family, friends, and community — through the character of Virgil Davis in his 1996 novel Father and Son.

 Plot summary

-The novel takes place over a period of two days in a VA hospital.
-Walter James, a white veteran of the Vietnam war, has just been admitted.
+The novel takes place over the course of a day and a night —a period of less than two days— in a VA hospital.
+Walter James, a white veteran of the Vietnam War, has just been admitted.
 His face was completely reconstructed after he suffered severe wounds.
 As a result of a fragment of bullet embedded in his brain, James also suffers blackouts and dizziness.

 He meets Braiden Chaney, a black man who lost both of his arms and legs from gunfire in the Vietnam War.
 He has been in the VA hospital for 22 years.
 The novel is structured in a stream of consciousness style, much of it taking place within Braiden's mind.
 He constructs elaborate fantasies, most of which involve his being a king in Africa, to escape the plight of his physical state.

 Most of the novel consists of dialogue between the two men.
 They tell each other their respective stories, mostly during the course of one night, while they drink beer and smoke pot that Braiden's sister has smuggled into the hospital for him.

+Themes

+According to Brown’s biographer, some of Dirty Work’s themes would include: (1) its antiwar stance; (2) the outlook of race relations; and (3) the meaning of “genuine Christianity.”

-The novel is ultimately a theodicy, as it attempts to explain the paradox of evil in a world created by an omnipotent God.
+On a certain level, Dirty Work can perhaps be viewed as a theodicy in its attempts to explain the paradox of evil in a world created by an omnipotent God.
 Braiden has several conversations with Jesus during the novel.
-The reader is left to determine whether they are fantasies or real conversations, the novel implies that they are real.
+The reader is left to determine whether they are fantasies or real conversations.
+When Brown himself was asked about this, he replied: “Some people get upset about that scene.
+They want to know whether the scene is actually occurring.
+Is Jesus actually there, or is it a vision, or something in Braiden’s mind?
+To tell you the truth, I don’t know.”